Count Basie and the Kansas City 7

 Count Basie and the Kansas City 7 is an album by American jazz bandleader and pianist Count Basie featuring small group performances recorded in 1962 for the Impulse! label.

 Reception

-The AllMusic review by Scott Yanow awarded the album 4 stars stating "One of Count Basie's few small-group sessions of the '60s was his best".
-In a contemporaneous review in the October 11, 1962, issue of Down Beat magazine, Leonard Feather rated the album at 4.5 stars.
+The AllMusic review by Scott Yanow stated, "One of Count Basie's few small-group sessions of the '60s was his best".
+In a contemporaneous review in the October 11, 1962, issue of DownBeat, Leonard Feather rated the album at 4.5 stars.